Connect with us on

 On April 3, 2016, the GLBT Alliance contacted the Chair of the County of Santa Cruz Board of Supervisors, and Mayors of the Cities of Capitola, Santa Cruz, Scotts valley and Watsonville, asking that each jurisdiction enact a non-essential travel bans for County and City employee travel to North Carolina, Mississippi and any other states that enact anti-LGBTIQ discriminatory laws.

 On April 19, The County Board of Supervisors voted on a travel ban measure put forward by Supervisors Ryan Coonerty and John Leopold, to ban nonessential travel to these states.
 We thank the Board of supervisors for their swift and effective action!
-Please read the County’s travel ban,
+Please read the County’s travel ban, here.

 On June 28, the City of Santa Cruz followed suit with a travel ban for City employees, submitted jointly by then-Vice Mayor Cynthia Chase, then-Councilmember Pamela Comstock and then-Mayor Cynthia Mathews.
-Please read the
+Please read the resolution adopted by the Santa Cruz City Council, adopted unanimously on consent.

 On July 5, 2016, the City of Watsonville voted to enact a travel ban of its own, thanks to then-Mayor Felipe Hernandez for coordinating this effort.
-Please check their
+Please check their website where the July 5 meeting agenda is published.